 Cyberbullying is an intentional, repeated and unwanted negative behaviour act that is carried out by one or several people, using electronic devices and the Internet, against a victim.

-Cyberbullying can be considered as different to bullying.
+Cyberbullying can be considered as different to bullying or just bullying that happens online.
 Cyberbullying can become a 24/7 offense, and the bully(ies) can hide their identities using anonymity to attack known victims.

-Their are different ways that the power imbalance can be seen in cyberbullying.
+There are different ways in which the power imbalance can be seen in cyberbullying.

 In one way, victims can feel overpowered by cyberbullies using multiple technologies (e.g. setting up fake profiles on Facebook and targeting the same victim in WhatsApp groups).